article · Certification difficulty & pass rates

 Fast answer

-CompTIA A+ is best read as a foundational certification in this data set: 30/100.
-If your background already includes breadth across support hardware, operating systems, networking basics, security basics, and troubleshooting, it may feel easier than the score.
+CompTIA A+ sits at the core stage: CompTIA recommends about 12 months of hands-on experience in an IT support role (a recommendation, not a requirement).
+If your background already includes breadth across support hardware, operating systems, networking basics, security basics, and troubleshooting, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: use it as a first support credential if you can practice on real devices, tickets, and troubleshooting labs.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.